PayBy/botim-money-docs/docs/2_Online Payment Integration/Special Payment Scenes/direct-pay.md

    - Pass the selected card’s **cardToken** in the `cardToken` parameter.

 4. **Receive Payment Notification**
-   - If the `notifyUrl` is set, PayBy will send the payment result to the specified URL.
+   - If the `notifyUrl` is set, Botim Money Business will send the payment result to the specified URL.

 5. **Order Management**
    - Use the following APIs to manage the order: